Pro Taste

 ProVeg recipes and tips

 Looking to get creative with pulses?
 Dive into our ProVeg Veganuary series, ‘Tips for Cooking with Lentils, Chickpeas, and Tofu’.
 Discover easy, delicious recipes that make adding pulses to your meals a breeze.
-Start with a hearty lentil soup, creamy hummus, or a flavour-packed tempeh rice bowl – each recipe showcasing the versatility and rich flavors of plant-based cooking.
+Start with a hearty lentil soup, creamy hummus, or a flavour-packed tempeh rice bowl – each recipe showcasing the versatility and rich flavours of plant-based cooking.

 Tips for cooking with: Tofu